 The Federal Government’s objective is to unlock the potential inherent in digital mobility.
 Therefore, the Federal Government promotes innovative technologies such as automated and connected driving.
 These will make it possible to enhance road safety and traffic efficiency and to reduce emissions.

-Responsibility for the conduct of the trials in the public street environment lies with the users.
+Responsibility for the conduct of the trialling of new technologies on test beds in the public street environment lies with the users.
 In general, automated driving functions can be trialled anywhere in Germany.
 Rules governing these trials are set out in the road traffic law provisions, in particular in the German Road Vehicles Registration and Licensing Regulations (Straßenverkehrs-Zulassungs-Ordnung, StVZO).
 It is up to the competent federal state authorities to implement these road traffic law provisions, which apply throughout Germany (for example the issuance of authorizations).
 Because of the law applicable in Germany, trials of vehicles with automated driving systems in the public street environment are in practice carried out with a driver on board who is ready to intervene at any time.
 The vehicle systems must be designed in a way that they can be overridden or switched off by a driver.

 On the A 9 federal motorway in Bavaria, which is one of the busiest motorways in the whole of Germany, a Digital Motorway Test Bed has been established.
 The Federal Ministry of Transport and Digital Infrastructure operates the Digital Motorway Test Bed in collaboration with the Free State of Bavaria.
 The German Association of the Automotive Industry (VDA) and the Association for Information Technology, Telecommunications and New Media (Bitkom) support the project.